 Gingivitis, thumbsucking, a crooked smile, and crooked teeth are just a few of the reasons to consider orthodontics.
-We offer orthodontic treatment options for these issues for just $99 down and as little as $200 a month.
+Our patients can start treatment for as little as $99 with low monthly payments.
 Drs.
 Savage, Sabol & Visser treat common problems for people living in and around Virginia Beach, Norfolk, Chesapeake, and Virginia’s eastern shore, giving them a beautiful and bright smile.

 Teeth may be aligned poorly because the dental arch is small and/or the teeth are large.
 The bone and gums over the roots of extremely crowded teeth may become thin and recede as a result of severe crowding.
 Impacted teeth (teeth that should have come in, but have not), poor biting relationships, and undesirable appearance may all result from crowding.
 Overcrowding also leads to crooked teeth as the permanent teeth come into place.

 Upper front teeth that protrude beyond normal contact with the lower front teeth are prone to injury, often indicate a poor bite of the back teeth (molars), and may indicate an unevenness in jaw growth.
 Commonly, protruded upper teeth are associated with a lower jaw that is short in proportion to the upper jaw.
 Thumb and finger sucking habits can also cause a protrusion of the upper incisor teeth.

 A deep overbite or deep bite occurs when the lower incisor (front) teeth bite too close or into the gum tissue behind the upper teeth.
 When the lower front teeth bite into the palate or gum tissue behind the upper front teeth, significant bone damage and discomfort can occur.
 A deep bite can also contribute to excessive wear of the incisor teeth.